getcellm/cellm/README.md

    docker compose -f docker-compose.Ollama.yml down  // When you want to shut it down
    ```

-To use other models, pull [another supported model](https://ollama.com/library) for Ollama or change the "--model" argument to another Huggingface model for vLLM.

-Open WebUI in included in both docker compose files so you test the local model outside of Cellm.
-It is available at `http://localhost:3000`.

 If you want to speed up inference, you can use your GPU as well:

 ```cmd
 docker compose -f docker-compose.Ollama.yml -f docker-compose.Ollama.GPU.yml up --detach
 ```

-A GPU is practically required if you want to use larger models than Gemma 2 2b.
+A GPU is practically required if you want to use models larger than Gemma 2 2b.

-Iff you want to further speed up running many requests in parallel, you can use vLLM instead of Ollama.
-You must supply the docker compose file with a Huggingface token API key either via an environment variable or editing the docker compose file directy.
-If you don't know what an API key is just use a Llamafile model or Ollama.
+If you want to speed up running many requests in parallel, you can use vLLM instead of Ollama.
+You must supply the docker compose file with a Huggingface API key either via an environment variable or editing the docker compose file directy.
+Look at the vLLM docker compose file for details.
+If you don't know what a Huggingface API key is, just use Ollama.

 To start vLLM:

 ```cmd
 docker compose -f docker-compose.vLLM.GPU.yml up --detach
 ```

+To use other Ollama models, pull another of the [supported models](https://ollama.com/library).
+To use other vLLM models, change the "--model" argument to another Huggingface model.

+Open WebUI in included in both Ollama and vLLM docker compose files so you can test the local model outside of Cellm.
+It is available at `http://localhost:3000`.
 ## Dos and Don'ts

 Do: